-- Oct. deadline: Complete the Plan II Application and submit in hard copy format to the Plan II Office (CLA 2.102)
+- Complete the Plan II Application and submit in hard copy format to the Plan II Office (CLA 2.102)

 NOTE: To apply to the Graduate Certificate in Public Health at UTSPH, students must have 90 UT Austin credit hours, submit: $60 application fee, a UT Austin transcript, and a letter of recommendation, no GRE is required

-Summer of Junior Year: optional Graduate Certificate coursework
+Summer of Junior Year: continue Graduate Certificate coursework

-Fall of Senior Year: start Thesis TC 660HA and continue Graduate Certificate coursework
+Fall of Senior Year: start Thesis and continue Graduate Certificate coursework

-Spring of Senior Year: complete Thesis TC 660HB and Graduate Certificate coursework (if needed)
+Spring of Senior Year: complete Thesis and Graduate Certificate coursework (if needed)

 TC 357 Plan II Junior Seminar:

 General Description: Maintaining health and treating illness have been transcendent matters for individuals and societies throughout history, spawning the creation of social institutions, policies, and professions to meet these significant needs.

 This seminar explores, from historical to contemporary times, leading intellectual concepts, issues and events of this development.
 It aims to provide a fundamental understanding of how health care is given and works, and what are its consequences.
 To accomplish these goals the course content is as follows:

 Weeks 1-3: The Evolution of Medicine